oceanicsdotio/oceanics.io/README.md

   <img width="50%" height="50%" src="content/assets/dagan.png">
 </p>

-The site is the Oceanics.io homepage, and an application for analyzing and visualizing ocean data in your browser using a modern serverless approach.
-The languages are JavaScript and Rust.
-Static rendering is with GatsbyJS and React.
+Oceanics.io is a website and framework for running high-performance computing and visualization workloads for ocean science.
+Models run in the browser, using a combination of Rust/WASM and GLSL hardware acceleration.

 Backend services are provided by our APIs, which are documented elsewhere.